Two Dragons – a New Era

 So, what are the Professional teams doing during those 3 months?
 If you are the New Orleans Hurricanes, you are working your day job (in some cases, two jobs), ensuring your career is still on track, taking care of family and significant others, balancing the checkbook, paying bills and taxes, and then shoring up individual and team paintball skill sets at every opportunity.
 Because we are so spread out as a team, members get to the field when they can to work drills and teamwork.
 If a member of the team can’t make a practice, they are practicing local to where they are.

 The everyday life grind coupled with the paintball grind can be difficult.
 Priorities for one tend to interfere with priorities for the other.
 And that is understandable.
 After all, this is the only professional sport that I know of where the pros (or at least a large portion of them) must pay to play at this level.
 We are husbands, fathers, sons, and men first.
 Our priority and ultimate responsibility is to our loved ones.
 We must be solid and good on that front first and foremost before we can be solid and good on the field.
-I truly believe this is one of our strengths.
+I truly believe this is one of the Hurricanes strengths.
 Our support system is a large part of our relative success.

 Focus.
 One voice at a time.
 What’s the goal and how do we execute/accomplish it?